 For more detailed step-by-step information regarding this topic in a printable format, see the following job aid.

 After filling out the Sourcing Project Attributes fields on the ‘Create Sourcing Project’ page, the user should navigate down the screen to the ‘Select a template’ section.
-Despite the name, there is no choice for the user to make – all users will follow the preset ‘State of North Carolina Sourcing Process’ template – and the radio button will be automatically selected once a value is populated in the ‘Entity’ field.
-The user will, however, be required to answer two questions.
+Whether the user selects the IT or Non-IT template, they will be required to answer two questions.
 The second question relates to Multi-Envelope events.

 When initiating a Sourcing Event, the first of the four sections to edit is the Event ‘Rules.’
 The first field that can be edited is ‘Number of Envelopes’ which defaults to “1.”